 Finishing up Reading Eggs & Mathseeds and moving on to Reading Eggspress exercises (comprehension, grammar, spelling, etc).

 Handwriting: copywork is included in the Build Your Library curriculum, but we skipped some of that and replaced it with Targeting Handwriting NSW workbooks 1 and 3 (skipped 2).
-1 contains printing exercises and 3 starts cursive.
+1 contains printing exercises and 3 starts cursive… then we switched to spelling workbooks.

 For extra science we add-on The Annotated Build-It-Yourself Science Laboratory: “Raymond E. Barrett’s Build-It-Yourself Science Laboratory is a classic book that took on an audacious task: to show young readers in the 1960s how to build a complete working science lab for chemistry, biology, and physics–and how to perform experiments with those tools.
 The experiments in this book are fearless and bold by today’s standards–any number of the experiments might never be mentioned in a modern book for young readers!
 Yet, many from previous generations fondly remember how we as a society used to embrace scientific learning…”